pmyteh/tm.plugin.risjbot/README.md

 produces a number of output formats, including JSONLines files which this package can read into `tm` sources.

+To allows better integration with other `tm` data sources, arbitrary mappings are allowed between field names in the RISJbot JSONLines file and metadata field names in the eventual `tm::PlainTextDocument`.

 ## Installation

 You can install the development version of tm.plugin.risjbot from